Narendra6663/atman-hitl-architecture/README.md

 ## Key Principle

 > Execution is not assumed.
 > It is managed.

----

-## Repository Purpose

-This repo demonstrates:

-* System architecture thinking
-* Human-in-the-loop design
-* Execution-layer orchestration

----